Texas State University System: Administration

-The Texas Legislature has delegated administrative power and authority over the Texas State University System in its Board of Regents including the organization, control, and management of the system and each of its component institutions including employing and discharging the presidents, officers, and other employees of each member institution.
+The Texas Legislature has delegated administrative power and authority over the Texas State University System to its board of regents including the organization, control, and management of the system and each of its component institutions including employing and discharging the presidents, officers, and other employees of each member institution.

-The Board consists of nine regents including its chair and vice chair.
-Members of the Board are appointed by the governor with Senate confirmation to staggered, six-year terms with three regents appointed every two years.
+The board consists of nine voting regents, including its chair and vice chairs.
+Members of the board are appointed by the governor with Senate confirmation to staggered, six-year terms with three regents appointed every two years.
 In addition, a non-voting student regent is appointed annually.
-The chair and vice chair of the Board of Regents are elected by the membership of the board to one-year terms.
+The chair and vice chair are elected by the membership of the board to one-year terms.

-The chair of the Board of Regents is William F. Scott, who replaced Rossanna Salazar in 2018.

 The chief executive officer of the university system is the chancellor, who also serves as secretary to the Board of Regents without being a member of the Board.
-The chancellor is appointed without a fixed term by a majority of the Board of Regents and serves at the pleasure of the Board.
-The chancellor has ultimate authority and responsibility over all system components including recommending the hiring and firing of the presidents of system institutions, maintaining the permanent records of the system, and advising, assisting, and representing the Board in administrative matters.
+The chancellor is appointed without a fixed term by a majority of the board of regents and serves at the pleasure of the board.
+The chancellor has ultimate authority and responsibility over all system components including recommending the hiring and firing of the presidents of system institutions, maintaining the permanent records of the system, and advising, assisting, and representing the board in administrative matters.

 The current chancellor of the Texas State University System is Brian McCall, a former legislator in the Texas House of Representatives.

 The system's administration consists of six offices.
 One office, the Office of Audits and Analysis, is independent of the chancellor and headed by a director appointed by the regents.
-The remaining five, Academic Affairs, Finance, General Counsel, Governmental Relations, and Marketing and Communications, are led by vice chancellors under the authority of the system chancellor.
+The remaining five, Academic and Health Affairs, Finance, General Counsel, Governmental Relations, and Marketing and Communications, are led by vice chancellors under the authority of the system chancellor.

 Headquarters

 O. Henry Hall in Downtown Austin serves as the administrative headquarters of the TSUS.
 In 2015, system regents approved the acquisition of O. Henry Hall from the University of Texas System.
 O. Henry Hall is a former U.S. post office and federal building and is listed on the National Register of Historic Places.
 This was done so that there was a single administrative building for the system.
 TSUS paid $8.2 million for O. Henry Hall.

-The system headquarters was previously in the Thomas J. Rusk State Office Building, Suite 600, 200 East 10th Street in Downtown Austin, and it occupied space in two other state office buildings in Downtown.
+The system headquarters was previously in the Thomas J. Rusk State Office Building, 200 East 10th Street, Suite 600, in Downtown Austin, and it occupied space in two other state office buildings in Downtown.
 In 2015, within those three buildings, TSUS had 24 full-time employees.